Skip to main content

 Opportunity costHours freed x value of redirected workHard to quantify, often largest

-Scale capacityAdditional volume x revenue per unitDepends on business model
+Scale capacityAdded volume x revenue per unitDepends on business model

 How do you measure the hours accurately?

 Don’t estimate.
-Measure.
 Track the actual time for one full week, including every interruption, tool switch, and exception.
-Most people underestimate manual process time by 30 to 50% because they only count the “core” task and forget the overhead around it.
+According to a 2023 McKinsey analysis, teams underestimate manual process time by 30 to 50% because they only count the core task and forget the overhead.
+The fix is a five-day log.

 Here’s the measurement process: